Poker is Hard

 It's easy when you have J9 against T8 and AhKh and it comes T87 with 2 hearts and your hand holds up.
 It's easy when you get aces against kings and ace-king.
 It's easy when you get aces against queens and it's easy when your opponents are folding ace-king to your button raise, as one fellow (actually a good player) did at Canterbury.

 It's not so easy when you've got two Swedes and Layne Flack staring you down as you try to bluff with 8 high.
 It's not so easy to accumulate chips when you get continually reraised and you have nothing.
-And it's downright hard when you sabotage your own chances by playing afraid and making amateurish mistakes.
+A

 I didn't play my best today and I didn't get lucky.
 I did flop quads twice but there was little I could do to get much out of my opponents.
 I lost about 20k in the first level and then slowly gained ground back to around 54k when I was moved to a new table, no more Swedes.
 The new table did have my nemesis from yesterday, Rajj Kattamuri, Kenna James, Clonie Gowen with a big stack, and the legendary Sam Farha tilting off the remains of a once towering stack on my right.
 None of them really caused a problem for me though - it was this kind-looking older lady who plays a very mean game of poker who busted my ass.